Icenium/icenium-cli/docs/man_pages/screenbuilder/add-dataprovider.md

 * `<File Path>` is the absolute or relative file path to a `JSON` file which contains configuration information about your project.<% if(isHtml) { %> The file must comply with the JSON specification described in detail [here](http://docs.telerik.com/platform/appbuilder/creating-your-project/screen-builder-automation#add-dataprovider).<% } %>

 <% if(isHtml) { %>
-### Prerequisites

-* Verify that you have installed git on your system.

 ### Command Limitations

 * You can run this command only on projects created with Screen Builder.
-* You cannot use this command to modify projects created with earlier versions of the Telerik AppBuilder CLI.
-This behavior will be fixed in an upcoming release.

 ### Related Commands